csiro-mlai/dl_hpc_starter_pack/README.md

  - To reduce the time taken from implementation to results.
  - To promote rapid innovation of models via configuration files, class composition and/or class inheritance.
  - Reduce boilerplate code (sections of code that are repeated in multiple places with little to no variation).
- - To simplify cluster management and distributed computing for the user.
+ - To simplify cluster management and distributed computing with High Performance Computing (HPC).
  - Be able to easily accommodate multiple research avenues simultaneously.

 Most of this is accomplished by leveraging [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/), familiarity with it is recommended.